|

 building was erected in May 1901 and is owned by Geo.
 W. Harmon.

-The bank was opened for business June 15, 1901, mostly by outside
+The bank was opened for business June 15, 1901, mostly by

 capital, but its business has been so judiciously managed that more